 Alt text

-This is from a 3-part mini-memoir about the Landmark Forum from my old blog in March 2009.
-It received tens of thousands of views and I still hear from people about it…
+This is from a 3-part mini-memoir about my brief experience with The Landmark Forum, which was published on my old blog in March 2009.
+It received tens of thousands of views and I still recieve feedback about it…

-I am still familiar with their various terms and concepts, and if you Google Landmark Forum and Landmark Education you will find it likened to a cult by some.
-Others cite the Forum as a positive experience with powerful insights.
-I fall somewhere in the middle: I’m no apologist for Landmark and I can offer several criticisms; however, I also do not believe Landmark is exactly a cult or religious group.
+The most fascinating thing, to this day, is I am still familiar with their core terms and concepts, and if you Google Landmark Forum and Landmark Worldwide you will find the usual LGAT critcisms, or even see it likened to a cult by some people.
+Equally represented are people citing The Landmark Forum as a positive experience with powerful (even life-changing) insights.
+I fall somewhere in the middle: I’m no apologist, cheerleader, or paid shhill for Landmark...and I feel this lets me to offer an unbiased assesment and review.
+I will offer some criticisms; however, I can tell you here and now that believe Landmark is not by any stretch a religion or cult.
 A Multi-Level Marketing group?
-Sure.
-Yet I personally don’t believe it fits the trappings or definition of a cult.
-Your mileage may vary if you have experienced Landmark Education, but in any event the Landmark Forum is definitely NOT for everyone.
-In fact, I would say the Forum is only beneficial for specific types, or styles, of personalities.
-They even say this, during the opening day.
-More on that later, as I progress us through some specifics of the 3-day Forum seminar.
+Maybe, it sure felt that way in 1994 anyway.
+And yet I personally believe Landmark does not fit any trappings or definitions required to be truly labeled a cult.
+Your mileage may vary, and I have no interest in debating it, but I will say that The Forum is definitely NOT for everyone.
+In fact, I would say The Forum is most beneficial for specific types of people and personalities.
+The Landmark Forum Leader during th 3-day course even says as much, as this is mentioned on the first day.
+More on that in a bit when I progress through the 3-day Forum seminar itself.

-I’ve had years to reflect and educate myself on the original Eastern/Western philosophies that inform the Forum, and I decided to write about my own Landmark Forum experience from a distance.
-From this perspective, I can detail how I experienced this Human Potential Movement seminar, and convey a basic understanding of what exactly the Forum is about.
+I’ve had so many years to reflect, and educate myself on the original Eastern/Western philosophies that inform The Landmark Forum (and its progentor est), and I decided to write about my own Landmark Forum experience from this distance.
+From my current perspective, I can detail how I experienced this Human Potential Movement seminar, and convey a basic understanding of what exactly The Forum is about.

 If you are not familiar with Large Group-Awareness Training methods (or LGATs, if you like your cognitive behavioral therapy in shorthand), they are essentially mass-marathon training sessions that usually employ either some kind of specific knowledge or reasoning.
 You may see similarities between the Forum and Dr Phil or Tony Robbins (Dr Phil actually went through early Forum training).
 For my experience, the Forum is probably the least-discussed of all of the awareness training systems out there, yet it’s a huge organization.
-Unlike Lifespring or other new-age style LGATs, Landmark doesn’t have a charismatic leader (at least not anymore, read on for more on that), it gets no publicity through traditional methods or marketing.
+Unlike Lifespring or other new-age style LGATs, Landmark doesn’t have a charismatic leader (at least not anymore, read on for details about their founder Werner Erhard), and it gets no publicity through traditional methods or marketing.
 The Landmark Forum is advertised almost entirely by word-of-mouth.

-In covering the Landmark Forum in 3 parts over the next two days, I want to discuss some of the specific Forum tenets that I actually use in my professional career, and the aspects I wholly reject.
-I hope to give an even-handed review, though my aim is not to satisfy Forum critics or Forum evangelists.
-That is a good thing.
-If nothing else, if you are considering the Forum perhaps these articles can help you in your own research.
+In covering the Landmark Forum in 3 parts over the next two days, I want to discuss some of the specific Forum tenets that I actually still use in my professional career, and the aspects I wholly rejected or don't use.
+I hope to give the Reader an even-handed review, and my aim is not to please Forum critics nor Forum evangelists alike.
+That is a good thing because...if nothing else, if you are considering the Forum perhaps these articles can be helpful in your own research.

 My “story”

-Over 15 years ago the owner of the company I worked for asked employees to attend the Forum tuition-free, on his dime.
-My Forum experience started like most, at one of those infamous “Tuesday night ceremonies”.
-There I found myself and several co-workers enduring the “hard sell” sign-up pitches, and testimonies of enthusiastic recent Forum grads.
-To this day, my biggest criticism of the Landmark Forum are those “Tuesday Night” sessions.
-I will discuss a bit more on those later on.
+Over 15 years ago the owner of the company I worked for asked employees to attend The Forum tuition-free on his dime.
+My Forum experience started like most, at one of the infamous “Tuesday night ceremonies”.
+There I found myself and several co-workers experiencing people excited about their breakthroughs, hearing some testimonies of enthusiastic recent Forum grads, but also that infamous “hard sell” sign-up pitch.
+To this day, my biggest criticism of Landmark are the sales-aspect attached to those “Tuesday Night” sessions.
+I will discuss that more later in Part 3.

-Our Tuesday night Intro Session was full of lively and excited people, all discussing their breakthroughs gained after their recent Forum sessions.
-Some of the benefits were detailed to us should we decide to sign-up.
-We were to sign-up of our own volition, of course, not because of our generous CEO’s offer to pay or because of the euphoric Forum grads, either.
-No, signing up for the Forum was, as they say, a “commitment to ourselves” to obtain new insights on being an effective person, and nothing more.
-Sounded weird and self-helpy, sure, but this was the first of several exercises the Forum undertakes if you sign-up.
+Our Tuesday night Intro Session was full of lively and excited people, all discussing their new insights and discoveries gained from their recent Forum sessions, and I can't say it didn't intrigue me a little.
+It did.
+Some of the benefits detailed to us (should we decide to reigster, or sign-up) were quite interesting.
+The main theme, toward the end, was: we were to sign-up of our own volition, of course.
+Not because of our generous CEO offered to pay for us, or because of the euphoric Forum grads, either.
+No, signing up for The Forum was, as they told us, a “commitment to ourselves” to obtain new insights on being an effective person, more self-expressive, more balanced, and nothing more.
+That pitch did sound a little weird and self-helpy, sure, but this was the first of several exercises The Forum undertakes once you sign-up anyway.
+Before I get to the actual course, let's stop for a minute and talk about The Landmark Forum's history.

 History of the Landmark Forum